Rural Homes

 HETAS installation remains legally mandatory, ensuring compliance with Building Regulations Part J requirements for permanent air ventilators providing combustion air.
 These openings must be positioned at least 300mm from chimneys with area split between high and low levels.
 They cannot be blocked or sealed during retrofits.

-Annual sweeping by HETAS-registered sweeps proves essential: quarterly when using wood, twice yearly for bituminous coal, annually for smokeless fuel.
+Annual sweeping by HETAS-registered sweeps is essential: quarterly when using wood, twice yearly for bituminous coal, annually for smokeless fuel.
 Carbon monoxide detection became legally mandatory in October 2022 for all rental properties with fixed combustion appliances, excluding gas cookers.

 Fuel Selection and Burning Practices